 Voiced by Nick Bakay and Richard Horvitz

-Another pair of brothers with opposing personalities, Norbert and Daggett constantly clash with one another.
+A pair of brothers with opposing personalities, Norbert and Daggett constantly clash with one another.
 More hyperactive than his laid-back brother, Dag gets on Norb’s nerves to the point where Norb can’t help but take advantage of his pesky brother’s naivety by exploiting his foolishness for his own personal amusement.
-Like many sibling relationships, regardless of how much they fight, deep down they obviously still care about each other and will always have each other’s backs throughout all the crazy situations in which they find themselves.
+Like many sibling relationships, regardless of how much they fight, deep down they obviously care about each other and will always have each other’s backs throughout all the crazy situations in which they find themselves.

 The Powerpuff Girls (Cartoon Network)